-Diet – Diet plays a very important role in PCOS and is an essential part of treatment.
+Diet – Diet plays a very important role in PCOS treatment.
 You should take low carb and low-fat diet.
 The main part of food should come from proteins like pulses etc. The number of refined carbohydrates in the diet like white bread, white rice should be reduced.
 Junk food should be totally avoided.
 Sweetened juice, sugary drinks like cola etc are a big NO.

 - REGULAR EXERCISE regime really helps.
 It has been seen that in obese patients a 10% loss of body weight will really help to control the symptoms of PCOS.
 The exercise can be in the form of a brisk walk, running, jogging, dance, sports etc and should be a combination of aerobics and strength development